mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Add

+The Add operation allows group members to add new members to the group.

 ### Initiating an Add Operation

 In order to add a new member to the group, an existing member of the